eab-dev/autonotifications/README.md

 SUMMARY
 ---------
 1. Add automatic notification settings when a user registers, including digest settings.
-2. Command line script to add notifications and digest settings and to existing users.
+2. Command line script to add notifications and digest settings to existing users.

 Based on work by Pierre Martel http://projects.ez.no/autonotifications